corda/token-sdk/README.md

     class MyTokenType(
         override val tokenIdentifier: String,
-        private val defaultFractionDigits: Int = 0
+        private val fractionDigits: Int = 0
+    ) : FixedTokenType()

+The `tokenIdentifier` is used along with the `tokenClass` property (defined in `TokenType` when serializing token types.
+Two properties are required, as with `FiatCurrency` and `DigitalCurrency`, there can be many different instances of one `tokenClass`, each with their own `tokenIdentifier`.

+The above defined token type, allows CorDapp developers to create multiple instances of the token type with different identifiers, for example:

+* `MyTokenType("ABC") -> tokenClass: MyTokenType, tokenIdentifier: ABC`
+* `MyTokenType("XYZ") -> tokenClass: MyTokenType, tokenIdentifier: XYZ`

+This is particularly useful for things like currencies, where there can be many different instances of the same type of thing.
+Indeed, this is how the `FiatCurrency` and `DigitalCurrency` classes work.
+However, this isn't always required.
+For cases where you'll only ever need a single instance of a token type you can create singleton objects like so:

-    ) : FixedTokenType() {
+    object PitchTokenClassic : FixedTokenType() {
-        override val tokenClass: String get() = javaClass.canonicalName override val displayTokenSize: BigDecimal get() = BigDecimal.ONE.scaleByPowerOfTen(-defaultFractionDigits) override fun toString(): String = tokenIdentifier
+        override val tokenIdentifier: String = "PTK"
+        override val fractionDigits: Int = 12
     }

-The `tokenClass` property should usually just be the fully qualified class name for your token type.
-Both the `tokenClass` and `tokenIdentifier` are used when serializing token types.
-Two properties are required, as with `FiatCurrency` and `DigitalCurrency`, there can be many different instances of one `tokenClass`, each with their own `tokenIdentifier`.

 ### Creating an instance of your new `FixedTokenType`